pronab1989/scanmymedicine-privacy-policy/privacy-policy.md

-# Privacy Policy for Scan My Medicine
+# Privacy Policy for KnowMyMeds

 **Effective Date:** [7-30-2025]
 **App Version:** 1.0.0
-**Package Name:** com.example.scan_my_medicine
+**Package Name:** com.scanmymedicine.app
+**Developer:** Individual Developer Account
+**App Type:** Educational Reference Tool

 ## 1. Introduction

-Welcome to Scan My Medicine ("we," "our," or "us").
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application "Scan My Medicine" (the "App").
+Welcome to KnowMyMeds ("we," "our," or "us").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application "KnowMyMeds" (the "App").

+**IMPORTANT EDUCATIONAL DISCLAIMER:** This app is designed for educational and reference purposes only.
+All medicine information provided is for educational reference and should not be used as a substitute for professional medical advice.
+Users are responsible for consulting healthcare professionals for medical decisions.

 By using our App, you consent to the data practices described in this Privacy Policy.

 ## 2. Information We Collect

 ### 2.1 Information You Provide
-- **Medicine Information**: When you scan medicines or use OCR features, the app processes medicine names, dosages, and prescription details
+- **Educational Reference Data**: When you scan medicines or use OCR features, the app processes medicine names, dosages, and prescription details for educational reference
-- **Reminder Settings**: When you set medication reminders, we store your reminder preferences and schedules
+- **Reminder Settings**: When you set medication reminders, we store your reminder preferences and schedules locally
-- **Contact Information**: If you choose to share contact information for emergency purposes
-- **Location Data**: When you grant location permissions for enhanced features
+- **App Preferences**: User settings and preferences for educational content

 ### 2.2 Information Collected Automatically
-- **Device Information**: Device model, operating system version, unique device identifiers
+- **Device Information**: Device model, operating system version, unique device identifiers for compatibility
-- **App Usage Data**: Features used, scan results, search queries
+- **App Usage Data**: Features used, scan results, search queries for educational content optimization
-- **Camera Data**: Images captured for OCR text recognition (processed locally)
+- **Camera Data**: Images captured for OCR text recognition (processed locally for educational reference)
-- **Location Data**: Precise and approximate location when permission is granted
+- **Educational Analytics**: Anonymous usage patterns to improve educational content

 ### 2.3 Third-Party Services
-- **Google Mobile Ads**: Ad serving and analytics
+- **Google Mobile Ads**: Ad serving and analytics to support free app usage
-- **Google ML Kit**: Text recognition for OCR features
+- **Google ML Kit**: Text recognition for educational reference features
-- **Mobile Scanner**: QR code and barcode scanning
+- **Mobile Scanner**: QR code and barcode scanning for information lookup

 ## 3. How We Use Your Information

-### 3.1 Core App Functionality
+### 3.1 Educational App Functionality
-- **Medicine Scanning**: Process QR codes and barcodes to identify medicines
+- **Medicine Reference**: Process QR codes and barcodes to provide educational medicine information
-- **OCR Text Recognition**: Extract text from medicine images and prescriptions
+- **OCR Text Recognition**: Extract text from medicine images and prescriptions for educational reference
-- **Medicine Search**: Provide medicine information and details
+- **Medicine Search**: Provide educational medicine information and details
-- **Reminder Management**: Send medication reminders and notifications
+- **Reminder Management**: Send medication reminders for user convenience
-- **First Aid Information**: Provide emergency medical information
+- **Educational Content**: Improve educational reference materials and features

 ### 3.2 Advertising
 - **AdMob Integration**: Display relevant advertisements to support free app usage
 - **Ad Analytics**: Analyze ad performance and user engagement

 ### 3.3 App Improvement
-- **Usage Analytics**: Understand how users interact with the app
+- **Usage Analytics**: Understand how users interact with educational content
-- **Feature Development**: Improve existing features and develop new ones
+- **Feature Development**: Improve existing educational features and develop new ones
 - **Bug Fixes**: Identify and resolve technical issues

 ## 4. Data Storage and Security

 ### 4.1 Local Storage
 - **Shared Preferences**: Store app settings and user preferences locally
-- **Medicine Database**: Offline medicine information stored on device
+- **Educational Database**: Offline medicine information stored on device for reference
 - **Reminder Data**: Medication reminders stored locally

 ### 4.2 Data Security